What questions should you ask a self-storage company in Spain? The answer is as many as you feel necessary.

 Is insurance covered in the lease or do you need to buy a separate insurance policy?
 If insurance is included check the fine print to ensure it covers events such as fire, floods and natural disasters.

-Does the storage facility offer moving services as well?
+Does the storage facility offer removal services as well?
 Will this reduce the overall costs of storing your goods?

 If you are looking for self-contained storage on the Costa del Sol, Spain, uStore-it offers facilities in La Linea, Duquesa Port and Manilva.